osohq/oso/new-docs/content/node/reference/classes.md

 ## Working with JavaScript Types

-oso’s Node.js authorization library allows you to write policy rules over JavaScript types directly.
-This document explains how different types of JavaScript values can be used in oso policies.
+Oso’s Node.js authorization library allows you to write policy rules over JavaScript types directly.
+This document explains how different types of JavaScript values can be used in Oso policies.

 {{< callout "Note" "blue" >}}
   More detailed examples of working with application objects can be found in